kxzws/agsr-traitor/README.md

-# Getting Started with Create React App
+# Getting Started with agsr-traitor

-## Available Scripts
+In the project directory, you must run:

-In the project directory, you can run:
+`npm start`

-### `npm start`
+run the project on the port 3000

-Runs the app in the development mode.\
+`npx json-server --watch ./json-server/db.json --port 3001 -m ./node_modules/json-server-auth`
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+run the json-server with db and auth on the port 3001

-The page will reload if you make edits.\
+## Test accounts for auth

-You will also see any lint errors in the console.
+login: _correct1@gmail.com_

-### `npm test`
+password: _test1234_

-Launches the test runner in the interactive watch mode.\
+login: _correct2@gmail.com_

-### `npm run build`
+password: _test1111_

-Builds the app for production to the `build` folder.\
+login: _correct3@gmail.com_
-It correctly bundles React in production mode and optimizes the build for the best performance.
+password: _test1122_